 Results of the supply chain analysis are summarized in Table 10, which provides the detailed cost breakdown and greenhouse gas emissions.
 The greenhouse gas emissions analysis was completed by Argonne National Laboratory (ANL), using energy consumption and transportation distance data from the BLM.
-ANL employed the Greenhouse Gases, Regulated Emissions, and Energy use in Transportation model (GREET®) (Argonne National Laboratory, 2017) to conduct detailed life-cycle analysis of farm gate-to-biorefinery gate GHG emissions of the woody biomass scenarios presented in this report. which provides the detailed cost components.
-Table 11 shows the modeled cost estimates for the woody feedstock supply system providing logging residues to AHTL for the 2018 SOT, 2019 SOT and the 2022 Projection.
+ANL employed the Greenhouse Gases, Regulated Emissions, and Energy use in Transportation model (GREET®) (Argonne National Laboratory, 2017) to conduct detailed life-cycle analysis of farm gate-to-reactor throat GHG emissions of the woody biomass scenarios presented in this report.
+Table 11 shows the modeled cost estimates for the woody feedstock supply system providing feedstocks to AHTL for the 2018 SOT, 2019 SOT, 2020 SOT and the 2022 Projection.